 Finally, we mustn’t overlook the power of botching.
 Incompetent builders or faulty materials can cause structural defects — steel beams installed with inadequate support at either end being a prime example.

-In any case, both thermal and differential movement need to be accommodated, and this can be done by forming an expansion joint with a flexible mastic sealant.
-It’s important to note too that you must notify your local Building Control department in advance of all structural works.
-Costs are in the table at the bottom of the page.
+In any case, both thermal and differential movement need to be addressed.
+This can be done by forming an expansion joint with a flexible mastic sealant.
+IYou must notify your local Building Control department in advance of all structural works.

 |Works||Labour & Material (incl VAT)|